 By default, the sensor states are the following:

 |HTTP status code||HTTP sensor status|

-Note: Except for status code 200, the REST Custom sensor defines all other 2xx states as down status.
+Note: Except for status code 200, the REST Custom sensor defines all other 2xx states as the Down status.

-If you're looking for an alternative where you can adjust the behavior to "accept" a specific HTTP Code (for example, sensor green on HTTP 403) then you will need to use a Custom Sensor.
-For example:
+If you are looking for an alternative where you can adjust the behavior to "accept" a specific HTTP code (for example, green sensor on HTTP 403), you will need to use a custom sensor.

 For several checks, I don't want to a 3xx redirect to mean Warning or Down.
 How do you override these sensor-state/status-code relationships?

 @dcsgpvan: Overriding these value/state pairing is not possible currently.
 However, you might have a look at this script which could probably be extended.

 Hi.
 We are evaluating PRTG and came across the same issue.
 This being an old thread - is it still valid?